nevergonnagiveyouup69/vite_testing/README.md

 ## React testing library and mocking

-When we create react components we can call its using import and then rendering it
+For testing react components we can call its using import and then rendering it.

 ![alt text](<github_assets/Untitled Diagram.drawio.png>)